mktgurl/AMPScript_SFMC/sfmc-ampscript-calculate-memorial-day-date.md

 --- 2025-10-30, After much struggle with floating holidays in general.
 The logic for Memorial Day, Labor Day, and Thanksgiving
 --- are variations of a similar format for AMPScript.
 This AMPScript is for calculating Memorial Day, the last Monday in May.
---- In this example, the AMPScript counts backwards from June 1 to find the preceding Thursday.
+--- In this example, the AMPScript counts backwards from June 1 to find the preceding Monday.

 ~~~
 %%[